 What is happening right now—and how will I respond to it?

 This site is a work in progress.
 It will continue to evolve over time.
-If you notice errors, omissions, or outdated information, your understanding is appreciated.
+If you notice errors, omissions, or outdated information, feel free to contact me.

 a very large star in the middle of the night